alivalehi/crn/site/documentation.md

 # CRN-Queueing
 CRN-queueing package is a tool for simulating the behaviour of packets in cognitive radio network or cognitive radio sensor networks.
 The aim of this package is calculating different features of such a system in addition to many other objectives which can be add to its framework.
 ![Image](./images/whole.png)
- The package includes four main cores.
+ The package includes following main cores.
+ 1- simulator initializer
+ 1- simulation parameter calculator
  1- symbol generator
  1- packetizer
- 1-channel generator
+ 1- channel generator
  1- paket transmission simulator
  In order to understand how each of these cores participate in the simulation a sample (sample.m) is provided which utilize all of these  cores to simulate a CRN with single pair of users.
- Following is the description of sample exmaple
+ Following is the description of sample exmaple:
  # Sample model
 The code starts with following code.
-These lines are used to define some flags to make sure that the parameters that we are going to ask from a user completely gathered.
 ```
 framing_flag = 0;
 TK_flag =0;